Emergency

 • Ship operators should also consider issuing specific voyage guidance for transits through the Red Sea, Gulf of Aden, Gulf of Oman and the Persian Gulf.

 • Ships with AIS powered on, as well as off, have been attacked.
 Turning off AIS makes it marginally more difficult to track a ship but may also hinder the ability of the military to provide support or direct contact.
+By and large, there is no evidence to suggest that Houthi forces require AIS broadcasts to identify and target vessels or that keeping the AIS on increases the likelihood of being struck by a missile or a drone.

 Based on Risk Intelligence’s assessment, less than 10% of ships passing the Bab el Mandeb are following naval recommendations to disable AIS.
 Nonetheless, if a decision is made to turn off the AIS, then the frequency of reporting the vessel’s position to UKMTO and NAVCENT NCAGS should be increased.